jorditorresBCN/Assignments-2017/Lab02.md

 # Lab session #2: Doors in the Cloud
-In this Lab session we will discuss the overall structure of a tweet and we'll discuss how to pre-process the text before we can get into some more interesting analysis in the next Lab session.
+In this Lab session we will discuss the overall structure of a tweet and how to pre-process the text before going into more interesting analysis in the next Lab session.
 In particular, we will see how tokenisation, despite being a well-understood problem, can get tricky dealing with Twitter data.
 Prior to this, we will install A Python Development Environment which will be very helpful for this and future sessions.

 * [Pre-lab howemork 2](#Prelab)
    * [HW 2.1: Installing Anaconda](#HW1)